cobalthq/cobalt-product-public-docs/content/en/Integrations/carried-over-findings.md

 By default, ticketing integrations will treat carried over findings as new findings.
 This means that your integration will create a new ticket for the carried over finding regardless of the existence of a ticket for the original finding.

-### Avoid creating new Tickets for Carried-Over Findings
+### Avoid Creating New Tickets for Carried-Over Findings

 If you do not want your integration to create a new ticket for a carried-over finding when a ticket already exists for the original finding, you can configure your integration (at the pentest level) to use the alternative carry-over handling logic.